BrockettHub/BrockettHub.github.io/_posts/2024-08-18-AnimalShelter.md

 ## Dax
 To compare this year vs last year crafted 2 dax measures and set them up so if they changed filters it wouldnt change the value.
 Here is one of them.
 Current Year = CALCULATE([Cases], filter(all(Austin_Animal_Center_Outcomes_20240818),year(Austin_Animal_Center_Outcomes_20240818[DateTime])=year(today())&& Austin_Animal_Center_Outcomes_20240818[Outcome Type] = "Euthanasia" )) / CALCULATE([Cases], filter(all(Austin_Animal_Center_Outcomes_20240818),year(Austin_Animal_Center_Outcomes_20240818[DateTime])=year(today())))

+## Future
+- See why there was data duplication within data set.
+- Look at transfers and spray and neuter rates.
+See if there is data points on reasons for transfers and what it would take to convert transfers to adoptions.
+Also saw that it was possible that animals were being transfered / adopted without being spayed or neutered.
+Currently no data points as why but this would be a good data point to look at to drive to 100%.

 ## Learning
 How to do ranking within power query